Blog/Quality Assurance

 3. Optimize color contrast and visual design

 Color contrast refers to the difference between the lightest and darkest areas of an image or text.
-Sufficient color contrast is essential to ensure that text is readable and accessible to all users.
+Sufficient color contrast is essential to ensure that text is readable and accessible to all users, including those with visual impairment.

 According to WCAG, the contrast ratio between text and background colors should be at least 4.5:1 for normal text and 3:1 for large text.
 This contrast helps people with visual impairments or color blindness read texts more easily.